Unpredictable (Jamie Foxx album): Critical reception

+Richard Cromelin from The Los Angeles Times noted that producers on Unpredictable "create some rich, flavorful, state-of-the-art sonic settings, and Foxx's smooth, agile voice – lots of R. Kelly, a little Sam Cooke – is fine for the pleading and preening that mark his range on Unpredictable.
+Entertainment Weekly's Michael Endelman felt that the "album is exactly what you'd expect from this sort of vanity project: plenty of competent-if-generic R&B booty jams and Cristal-sippin' anthems with a who's who of cameos that only a suitcase of cash or celebrity status can snag.
+We know that Foxx can actually sing, but this ballad-heavy disc of clichéd wordplay and commonplace melodies proves his music career should've ended on screen."
+In a negative review for Now, Jason Richards remarked that Foxx "should focus on getting back to actin' before we have time to remember his solo album too well, cuz after you get past the fact that, wow, the guy can also sing, there isn't much left to these boring mid-tempo sex jams."
+Alex Petridis of The Guardian was also not impressed with the album, writing: "Unpredictable resembles another legendary thespian's venture into pop, William Shatner's 1968 opus The Transformed Man, in that you start to wonder whether Foxx is actually serious or not."

 Commercial performance

 Unpredictable debuted at number two on the US Billboard 200 chart, selling 597,000 copies in its first week.
 The album debuted behind Mary J. Blige's The Breakthrough album.
 In its second week, the album climbed to number one on the chart, selling an additional 200,000 copies.

 Foxx became the fourth Academy Award-winning actor with a number-one album on the US Billboard 200 chart.
 In its third week, the album remained at number one on the chart, selling 131,000 more copies.
 In its fourth week, the album remained at number one on the chart, selling 103,000 copies.
 On March 24, 2006, the album was certified double platinum by the Recording Industry Association of America (RIAA) for sales of over two million copies in the United States.